asu185/redux-autotest-console/README.md

 package.json
 ```

-Finally, build the web tool in either way:
+Finally, build the web tool in either way, and the default port is 8888:
 ###1.
 Build the web tool locally for development

 ```